Caffeine Addiction: Symptoms, Causes, Effects, Treatments, and Prevention.

 How Much Caffeine Is Too Much?

-Determining the threshold for safe caffeine consumption is complex and varies depending on individual factors such as age, weight, and overall health.
-While the FDA suggests a daily limit of about 400mg for healthy adults, equivalent to roughly four to five cups of coffee, sensitivity to caffeine varies widely among individuals.
+400mg caffeine is too much caffeine for most healthy adults according to FDA guidelines, though individual tolerance varies based on factors such as age, weight, and overall health.
+This daily limit is equivalent to roughly four to five cups of coffee, but sensitivity to caffeine varies widely among individuals.

 The fatal acute oral dose of caffeine in humans is estimated to be 10–14 g (150–200 mg/kg), as discussed in 4- Safety of Caffeine Usage, Caffeine for the Sustainment of Mental Task Performance: Formulations for Military Operations, 2001.
 Monitoring caffeine intake from all sources, including coffee, tea, energy drinks, and certain medications, is essential to avoid excessive consumption.